 Purpose:

-The CAPTURE LATEX command redirects Dataplot alphanumeric output from the screen to the specified file and formats it using Latex syntax.
+The CAPTURE LATEX command redirects Dataplot alphanumeric output from the screen to the specified file and formats it using LaTeX syntax.
 The END OF CAPTURE command reverts alphanumeric output back to the screen.

 Description:

-Latex is a popular text processing system.
-Although developed originally on Unix platforms, versions of Latex are available for Windows platforms as well.
+LaTeX is a popular text processing system.
+Although developed originally on Unix platforms, versions of LaTeX are available for Windows platforms as well.

 The CAPTURE LATEX command is useful for generating Dataplot output in a format suitable for inclusion into publications and reports.